docker-library/faq/README.md

 The `bashbrew` tool is one built by the official images team for the purposes of building and pushing the images.
 At a very high level, it's a wrapper around `git` and `docker build` in order to help us manage the various `library/xxx` files in the main official images repository in a simple and repeatable way (especially focused around using explicit Git commits in order to achieve maximum repeatability and `Dockerfile` source change reviewability).

 The source code is currently found in [the `bashbrew/` subdirectory](https://github.com/docker-library/official-images/tree/master/bashbrew) of [the `github.com/docker-library/official-images` repository](https://github.com/docker-library/official-images).
 Precompiled artifacts (which are used on the official build servers) can be downloaded from [the relevant Jenkins job](https://doi-janky.infosiftr.net/job/bashbrew/lastSuccessfulBuild/artifact/bin/).

+### Why do so many official images build from source?

+The tendancy for many official images to build from source is a direct result of trying to closely follow each upstream's official recommendations for how to deploy and consume their product/project.

+For example, the PostgreSQL project publishes (and recommends the use of) their own official `.deb` packages, so [the `postgres` image](https://hub.docker.com/_/postgres/) builds directly from those (from http://apt.postgresql.org/).

+On the flip side, the PHP project will only officially support users who are using the latest release (https://bugs.php.net/, "Make sure you are using the latest stable version or a build from Git"), which the distributions do not provide.
+Additionally, their "installation" documentation describes building from source as the officially supported method of consuming PHP.

+So to summarize, there isn't an "official images" policy one way or the other regarding building from source; we leave it up to each image maintainer to make the appropriate judgement on what's going to be the best representation / most supported solution for the upstream project they're representing.